ExpositionEngineering/exposition-engineering-syllabus/README.md

 - To organize ideas effectively to communicate in specific contexts.
 - To use language clearly, powerfully, and with appropriate detail.

-As a review, these elements should appear inside of an FS 101 course that is the prerequisite for this course:
+As a review, these elements should appear have been evident in the FS 101 course that is the prerequisite for this course:

 - Regular opportunities to speak in class and short writing assignments
 - No fewer than 10 pages of assigned writing, excluding revisions